Discretionary Awards: funding outside of Wellcome’s schemes and funding calls

 The amount we pay will be proportionate to the time you contribute to the award, for example if you contribute 30% of your time to the award we will fund 30% of your salary.

-- that your employment contract states you must get salary recovery from external grant funding
+- that you must get salary recovery from external grant funding

-- that they will underwrite the salary and post for the period of time that you will be working on the grant.
+- they will guarantee to provide salary support, including any salary not covered by Wellcome, if you cannot get it from other sources for the period of time that you will be working on the grant

 Coapplicants

-- that the coapplicant’s employment contract states they must get salary recovery from external grant funding
+- that they must get salary recovery from external grant funding

-- that they will underwrite the post, including any salary costs not covered by Wellcome, for the period of time that the person will be working on the grant.
+- they will guarantee to provide salary support, including any salary costs not covered by Wellcome, for the period of time that the person will be working on the grant

-- Don’t have a permanent, open ended or long-term rolling contract and they:
+Coapplicants who don’t have permanent, open ended or long-term rolling contracts

-- Will spend less than 80% of their time on the grant.
-In this case, they can request salary proportionate to the time they will spend on the grant.
-The host organisation must guarantee space and salary support if they cannot get it from other sources for the period of time they are working on the grant.
-Their post cannot be contingent on the application being successful.
+- Less than 80% of coapplicant’s time on the grant: they can request salary proportionate to the time they will spend on the grant.
+Their organisation must guarantee space and salary support if they cannot get it from other sources for the period of time they are working on the grant.
+Their post cannot be dependent on the application being successful.

-- Are employed on the award as post graduate research assistants.
-If they are to spend 100% of their time on the award, their post does not need to be underwritten by the host organisation and can be contingent on the application being successful.
+- If the coapplicants are employed on the award as research assistants and they are to spend 100% of their time on the award, their post does not need to be underwritten by the administering organisation and can be dependent on the application being successful.

 Alternatively, coapplicants may get their salary through employment on another grant.